 Navidad arrived as a baby on the 26th of December in 2011, which is why she has such a festive name!
 As a baby, she required close care and became very used to people; therefore, if she were to be released into the wild, she could be easily hunted.

 Over the last ten years, Navidad has had a lot of experiences!
 She has fallen in love, enjoyed swimming, basked in the sun, tried a great variety of fruits and leaves... and in 2016 she became a mom!
 Her sons are Pumpkin and Poppy, two healthy males.
 We already released one of them - Pumpkin - back into the jungle.
-We want to release Poppy, as well, so that he can contribute to the conservation of this species that is vulnerable to extinction.
+We want to release Poppy as well, so that he can contribute to the conservation of his species which is vulnerable to extinction.
 If we are successful, it would be without a doubt thanks to Navidad!

 This mom, like all moms, deserves to be well taken care of and pampered, right?